g-ish/Flackord/README.md

-CS50W Project 2 - Flask
+CS50W Project 2 - Flackord

 A simple application that allows two or more users to create channels and chat with each other.